Computational-Plant-Science/pycyapi/README.md

 ### Input/Output

-The `plantit-cli` can automatically copy input files from iRODS onto the local (or network) file system, then push output files back to iRODS after your workflow runs.
-To direct `plantit-cli` to pull an input file or directory from iRODS, add an `input` section (the file or directory name will be substituted for `$INPUT` when the workflow's `command` is executed).
+The `plantit-cli` can automatically copy input files from the CyVerse Data Store onto the local (or network) file system, then push output files back to the Data Store after your workflow runs.
+To direct `plantit-cli` to pull an input file or directory, add an `input` section (the file or directory name will be substituted for `$INPUT` when the workflow's `command` is executed).

-To configure a workflow to pull a single file from iRODS and spawn a single container to process it, use `kind: file` and a file `path`:
+To configure a workflow to pull a single file from the Data Store and spawn a single container to process it, use `kind: file` and a file `path`:

 ```yaml
 input: